philip-papasavvas/src/README.md

 Clone the repo: `git clone https://github.com/philip-papasavvas/projects.git`

 ## Roadmap
+- Need to clean up lots of things first and foremost, many different functions being used across many scripts but being duplicated, so will refactor functions for calculating returns, log returns, period (annual/monthly) returns.
+All to go into Utils functions
+- Finish off unit testing calss for the Utils functions, and then start to add unit tests for core functionality/scripts

-I have the following module(s) planned out and hope to implement soon
+- I have the following module(s) planned out and hope to implement soon

 - finance-database.py
     - Download security data from Yahoo Finance using yfinance and store the data in MongoDB using Arctic